vertica/VerticaPy/docs/source/examples_business_football.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_football_describe_4.html

 The dataset includes 308 national teams.
 For most of the games, the home team scores better than the away team.
-Since some games take place in a neutral location, we can ensure this hypothesis using the variable 'neutral'.
+Since some games take place in a neutral location, we can ensure this hypothesis using the variable ``neutral``.
 Notice also that the number of goals per match is pretty low (median of 1 for both away and home teams).

 Goal
 +++++